carbonplan/forest-risks/README.md

 As part of this project we have created derived data products for five key variables relevant to evaluating forest carbon storage potential and risks.
 - `biomass` The potential carbon storage in forests assuming continued growth of existing forests.
-- `drought` The projected future impacts of drought on forests.
 - `fire` The risks associated with forest fires.
+- `drought` The risk to forests from insect-related tree mortality.
 - `insects` The risk to forests from insect-related tree mortality.
-- `biophysical` The climate impact of forests by reflecting/absorbing light and transpiration.

-Gridded rasters for each of these layers are available for the continental United States at a 4km spatial scale from the 20th century through the end of the 21st century in decadal increments.
-All data are accessible via this [catalog](https://github.com/carbonplan/forests/blob/master/carbonplan_forests/data/catalog.yaml).
-Additional formats and download options will be provided in the future.
+Gridded rasters for each of these layers are available for the continental United States at a 4km spatial scale.
+For biomass and fire, projections are shown through the end of the 21st century in decadal increments.
+Drought and insect models are still in development so we currently only show historical risks for these disturbance types.
+All data are accessible via this [catalog](https://github.com/carbonplan/forest-risks/blob/master/carbonplan_forest_risks/data/catalog.yaml).
+Additional formats and download options will be provided in the future. *Note: These products are a work in progress and we expect that they will be updated in the future.

 ## license